 We all must leave worldly wealth behind when we die.

-Idioms and Phrases with you can't take it with you
+notes for You can't take it with you

-you can't take it with you
+Words nearby You can't take it with you

 Enjoy material things while you're alive, as in Go ahead and buy the fancier car; you can't take it with you.
 This phrase gained currency as the title of a very popular play (1936) by George S. Kaufman and Moss Hart and of the 1938 film based on it.
 [First half of 1800s]